-It’s 2030 and new sustainable neighbourhoods have sprung up in the heart of major cities, across the developed world.
-They are inclusive and foster cohesive communities in which neighbours know and support each other.
+It’s 2030 and new sustainable neighborhoods have sprung up in the heart of major cities, across the developed world.
+They are inclusive and foster cohesive communities in which neighbors know and support each other.
 People of all ages want to live in them.

 This is how